MrMikes Fiero

 Hi Kurt,

-Sorry, I don't cover parts, but I do sell bulk matching leathers and vinyls..
+Sorry no, I don't cover parts, but I do sell bulk matching leathers and vinyls.

 Here are some pointers: